Technical Guide:

 Part 5: Auditing and Logs (The Logger)

-To ensure compliance, the system maintains a robust audit trail via Dynamic Responses.
+To ensure compliance, the system maintains a robust audit trail via Dynamic Responses list.
 Any generation creates a log, and any change in the form creates a Dynamic Response record.

 Log Capabilities